Locations:

 These general health guidelines will help you maintain a healthy gut:

-• Eat more fiber.
-Fiber triggers the muscle contractions that move food through your colon and helps clear out residue there that could slow things down.
-The best way to get it is by eating plants.
+• Eat more fiber: Fiber triggers the muscle contractions that move food through your colon and helps clear out residue there that could slow things down.
+Eating leafy greens and fruit is the best way to boost your fiber intake.

-• Drink more water.
-The gut uses a lot of water — for cleansing, for lubrication and absorption of nutrients — and most of us don’t drink enough of it.
+• Drink more water: Your gut uses a lot of water — for cleansing, lubricating and absorbing nutrients — and most of us don’t drink enough of it.

 A note from Cleveland Clinic